rameshvoltella/MuPDFEditorProAndroid/README.md

 ## Contributing

-I am welcome contributions from the community to improve the Kerala AI Camera Tracker app.
+I am welcome contributions from the community to improve the MuPDFEditor.

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/improvement`).